-To legally drive a motorcycle, you must have a valid class M License in Texas.
+You must have a valid class M License in Texas to legally drive a motorcycle.
 To obtain a Class M license, you must obtain a regular driver’s license and take a motorcycle safety course.

-This motorcycle safety course teaches new or inexperienced riders the basics of how to ride a motorcycle and how to handle a bike in dangerous situations.
+This motorcycle safety course teaches new or inexperienced riders the basics of riding a motorcycle and handling a bike in dangerous situations.
 These courses break down the basic controls and teach future riders some high-priority safety skills.
 Additionally, you can expect your course to include several hours of riding a motorcycle.

 These courses need to be approved by the Department of Public Safety (DPS).
 The DPS website has a list of approved safety courses.
 Once you have completed the safety course, you need to take the results to your local DPS office.
 If you have a motorcycle license from another state, you may be able to skip the safety course.

 Minors between the ages of 15 to 17 can earn a Texas Class M License.
-To receive their license, they must acquire their driver’s permit and then take the motorcycle safety course.
+To receive their license, they must acquire their driver’s permit and then take a motorcycle safety course.